brianmed/SocketFun/socketof/README.md

 socketof is a utility that works like pidof, except for sockets.
 The pid of a process or processes using a socket based on a few filters is displayed.

 It's much simpler than other socket utilities such as ss and netstat.
+And, will never have as many features.

 # Examples